sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/IshAvAsyopaniShad/sharvananda/IshAvAsyopaniShad.md

 APPENDIX

-tion of Power of the Abolute) and has absorption in the Absolute simultaneously, attains the spiritual felicity of transcendence by absorption in the Absolute, [having](# " The true devotee is unmoved by the sufferings of life.")conquered the travails of life by devotion to the Personal [God](# " The superiority of the ideal held out in verses 11 and 14 seems to be that it combines knowledge and devotion, mysticism and work, philosophy and action, staticity and dynamism, in a harmonious way, and hence stands for an all-sided development of man, which a mere absorption in the one or the Absolute does not help").
+tion of Power of the Abolute) and has absorption in the Absolute simultaneously, attains the spiritual felicity of transcendence by absorption in the Absolute, having[^17]conquered the travails of life by devotion to the Personal God[^18].

+[^17]: " The true devotee is unmoved by the sufferings of life."

+[^18]: " The superiority of the ideal held out in verses 11 and 14 seems to be that it combines knowledge and devotion, mysticism and work, philosophy and action, staticity and dynamism, in a harmonious way, and hence stands for an all-sided development of man, which a mere absorption in the one or the Absolute does not help"

 KNOWLEDGE THROUGH NON-ATTACHMENT AND DEVOTION

  (15) Like a lid, Thy shining golden orb covers the entrance to the Truth in Thee.
-Remove it, O [Sun](# ".
-Here Sun is identified with the Personal God."), so that I who am devoted to the True may behold That.
+Remove it, O Sun[^19], so that I who am devoted to the True may behold That.

+[^19]: ".
+Here Sun is identified with the Personal God."

  (16) O Sun, offspring of Prajāpati, Thou lonely courser of the heaven, Thou controller and supporter of all, contract Thy rays, withdraw Thy light.
 Through Thy grace, I behold the most blessed form of Thine.
 I am indeed He, that Being who dwells there.